canonical/charmcraft/docs/howto/misc/pack-a-hooks-based-charm-with-charmcraft.rst

 .. _pack-a-hooks-based-charm-with-charmcraft:

 How to pack a hooks-based charm with Charmcraft
 ===============================================

   Introduced in Charmcraft 1.4

+  See first:
-  See first: `Ops \| Turn a hooks-based charm into an Ops charm <https://ops.readthedocs.io/en/latest/howto/turn-a-hooks-based-charm-into-an-ops-charm.html>`_
+  :external+ops:doc:`Ops | Turn a hooks-based charm into an Ops charm
+  <howto/turn-a-hooks-based-charm-into-an-ops-charm>`

-Suppose you have a legacy hooks-only charm, for example, [tiny-bash](https://github.com/erik78se/tiny-bash), which you can obtain as follows:
+Suppose you have a legacy hooks-only charm, for example, `tiny-bash <https://github.com/erik78se/tiny-bash>`_, which you can obtain as follows:

 .. code:: text

    $ git clone https://github.com/erik78se/tiny-bash

 To make it packable by Charmcraft, all you need to do is navigate inside the charm directory and create a ``charmcraft.yaml`` file with the part definition for a hooks-based charm, as shown below:

 .. code:: yaml